AdobeDocs/app-builder/getting_started/publish_app.md

-# Publishing your First Project Firefly Application
+# Publishing Your First Project Firefly Application

-In this tutorial, we'll guide you through the following steps to give you an introduction on how to publish your first Firefly Application. after you deployed your application, you need to go through below 3 steps to publish your headful app
+In this tutorial, we'll guide you through the following steps to give you an introduction on how to publish your first Project Firefly Application.
+After you deployed your application, you need to go through the 3 steps below to publish your SPA
-1. Submit for approval through [Adobe Developer Console](https://console.adobe.io/)
+1. Submit for publishing approval [Adobe Developer Console](https://console.adobe.io/)
 2. Review and approve the app in [My Exchange](https://exchange.adobe.com/my-exchange.html)
-3. After approval, your app will be available at [Adobe Experience Cloud](https://experience.adobe.com/#/@adobeio/home)
+3. After approval, your app will be available at [Adobe Experience Cloud](https://experience.adobe.com)

 ## 1: Project approvals (Console Part)